 The relationship between Governors and the School Leadership Team is a balanced mixture of Challenge and Support on both sides, including Courageous conversations, to ensure long term sustainable improvement and well-being.

 The Governing Body meets with the Headteacher and other relevant (subject to the agenda) members of the school staff.
 It discusses high level strategic issues and receives formal reports from the Headteacher, Governors with specific duties delegated by the Governing Body and the Governors sub-committees.

 As well as their work in the sub-committees, each Governor has an individual, delegated responsibility for a specific area of the Governing Body remit including statutory responsibilities.
-Currently these include Safeguarding, SEND, Health and Safety, Disadvantaged pupils (including Children who are Looked After), Data Protection (GDPR and E-safety), Finance and Faculty performance.
+Currently these include Safeguarding, SEND, Disadvantaged pupils (including Children who are Looked After), Data Protection (GDPR and E-safety), and Finance.

-Besides their formal duties, Governors are involved in many aspects of school life including the appointment of Staff, Awards Evening, Open Evenings, Options Evenings, Music and Drama performances, a variety of Business and Enterprise activities, school trips, social and fundraising events etc. They also undertake regular training to keep them up to date with trends in education and changes to the law.
+Besides their formal duties, Governors are involved in many aspects of school life including the appointment of Staff, Awards Evening, Open Evenings, Options Evenings, Music and Drama performances, social and fundraising events etc. They also undertake regular training to keep them up to date with trends in education and changes to the law.

 Framework for Ethical Leadership in Education

 The Ethical Framework for Educational Leadership is based upon the seven principles of public life: